JackitK/goldensun-dawn-of-djinn/README.md

 ### Where's the dialogue?
 For the sake of easier playtesting, I used a version of Golden Sun that had dialogue turned off for all my work with Version 1.0...
 Due to the nature of working off a copy of Golden Sun that already had the dialogue remove, rather than patching it out myself, I have to basically start with a fresh new patch in order to make a version with the dialogue on.
-This dialogue version of the mod is planned to be made for either a 1.5 or 2.0 release, but I figured since everything else is set to share already that I would release my dialogueless 1.0 version while I'm reworking a dialogue version, hopefully taking advantage of starting from scratch to clean up some "code" that
-I probably made a mess of putting 1.0 together.
-No set release date for the dialogue version yet, but it shouldn't take nearly as long as it has for me to make version 1 in the first place.
-I apologize in advance to everyone who was looking forward to enjoying the full experience of Golden Sun's story while playing this mod.
+So a dialogue version of the mod is planned for the 2.0 release along with all the additional updates and features planned for version 2... whenever I get around to making it.

 ### Avoid toggles on and off but monster encounters are still gone, how do I fix this?
 This is bug seems to be caused by saving and quitting the game while avoid is still toggled on.